Psychological Torment Zone

 - A story in the Junior Jedi Knights series had Anakin Solo, Tahiri Veila, and Uldir Lochett enter the Dagobah cave.
 Anakin saw himself turning into Darth Vader, based on his fears that he would eventually turn evil like his famous ancestor Anakin Skywalker.
 Tahiri saw visions of her family.
 However, since Uldir wasn't Force Sensitive, he only perceived it as an ordinary cave.

 - Luke Skywalker later revisited the Dagobah cave.
-He was shown an Alternate Timeline where Mara Jade interfered in the battle abroad Jabba the Hutt's barge, resulting in Luke's demise.
+He was shown an Alternate Timeline where Mara Jade interfered in the battle aboard Jabba the Hutt's barge, resulting in Luke's demise.

 Live Action TV